 In terms of Camping near Perth, there’s been a huge increase of fantastic places to stay pop up over the last couple of years that are not at Caravan Parks.
-In the next couple of weeks, I’ll have a post out covering 5 of the lesser known camp sites near Perth.
+If you want more amazing places, check this out – 60 of the best campsites near Perth.

 Today though, this post is all about a brilliant camp ground in Yanchep, known as Henry White Oval.
 This is one of the closest places you can camp near Perth, and its seriously well set up too.
 This camp site is run by the Department of Biodiversity, Conservation and Attractions (DBCA, previously known as DPAW) and has volunteer caretakers who look after the site on a day to day basis.